timelsass/boldgrid-inspirations/readme.txt

 = 1.4.10 In progress =
 * Bug fix:		JIRA WPB-3336	All and Default categories do not align.
+* Bug fix:		JIRA WPB-3337	On a fresh install, Pages - New From GridBlocks fails.

 = 1.4.9 =
 * Bug fix:		JIRA WPB-3318	When forcing a preferred form plugin install, first check if plugin is installed before trying to activate.